iszczesniak/cpp/memory/index.md

-decrease, depending on the processor type) the stack pointer (a.k.a. the stack register) by the size of the data needed.  *No memory allocation is faster.* If an operating system supports is, the stack can have more memory allocated automatically, i.e., without the process requesting is explicitly.
+decrease, depending on the processor type) the stack pointer (a.k.a. the stack register) by the size of the data needed.  *No memory allocation is faster.* If an operating system supports is, the stack can have more memory allocated automatically when needed, i.e., without the process requesting is explicitly.

-The following code tests how big a stack is, and whether an operating system automaticall allocates more memor for the stack.
+The following code tests how big a stack is, and whether an operating system automaticall allocates more memory for the stack.
 A function calls itself and prints the number of how many times the function was recursivelly called.
 If we see small numbers (below a million) when the process is terminated, the operating system does not automatically